lyons-zhang/lyons-zhang.github.io/_posts/2017-03-29-Fourier-Series.md

 <center> $$O\{ x(t-\tau ) \} = O\{ y(t-\tau ) \}$$ </center>
 ##### **Why play a fundamental role**
 * Many communication channels possess LTI property.
-* We hope the channels can be approximated as LTI in a range of applications.
+* We hope the channels can be approximated as LTI or extended from LTI in a range of applications.

 More explanation about the sencond item:
 * Unit-sample response $$h[n]$$ or unit-impulse response $$h(t)$$ is a complete description of an LTI system.